Byzantine–Sasanian War of 602–628: Egypt

 In 618, Shahrbaraz's forces invaded Egypt, a province that had been mostly untouched by war for three centuries.
 The Monophysites living in Egypt were unhappy with Chalcedonian orthodoxy and were not eager to aid Byzantine imperial forces.
 Afterward they were supported by Khosrow, but they did not resist imperial forces between 600 and 638, and many saw the Persian occupation in negative terms.
 Byzantine resistance in Alexandria was led by Nicetas.
 After a year-long siege, resistance in Alexandria collapsed, supposedly after a traitor told the Persians of an unused canal, allowing them to storm the city.
 Nicetas fled to Cyprus along with Patriarch John the Almsgiver, who was a major supporter of Nicetas in Egypt.
 The fate of Nicetas is unclear, since he disappears from records after this, but Heraclius was presumably deprived of a trusted commander.
 The loss of Egypt was a severe blow to the Byzantine empire, as Constantinople relied on grain shipments from fertile Egypt to feed the multitudes in the capital.
 The free grain ration in Constantinople, which echoed the earlier grain dole in Rome, was abolished in 618.

 After conquering Egypt, Khosrow allegedly sent Heraclius the following letter:

 Khosrow, greatest of Gods, and master of the earth, to Heraclius, his vile and insensate slave.
 Why do you still refuse to submit to our rule, and call yourself a king?
 Have I not destroyed the Greeks?
 You say that you trust in your God.
 Why has he not delivered out of my hand Caesarea, Jerusalem, and Alexandria?
 And shall I not also destroy Constantinople?
 But I will pardon your faults if you submit to me, and come hither with your wife and children; and I will give you lands, vineyards, and olive groves, and look upon you with a kindly aspect.
 Do not deceive yourself with vain hope in that Christ, who was not able to save himself from the Jews, who killed him by nailing him to a cross.
 Even if you take refuge in the depths of the sea, I will stretch out my hand and take you, whether you will or no.

+The letter is considered as ingenuine by modern scholars.